Einhorn leads bear charge at Sohn Conference

-NEW YORK (Reuters) - Hedge fund manager David Einhorn on Monday lived up to his reputation for being able to send a stock price spinning lower by just opening his mouth.
+NEW YORK, May 5 (Reuters) - Hedge fund manager David Einhorn on Monday lived up to his reputation for being able to send a stock price spinning lower by just opening his mouth.

 Shares of athenahealth Inc, the health information technology company, tumbled 13 percent in extended trading soon after Einhorn said his Greenlight Capital is shorting the stock.